geonetwork/core-doc-sources/eng/users/source/admin/configuration/index.rst

 System configuration
 --------------------

-Most of the GeoNetwork system configuration parameters can be changed using the web interface.
-Those parameters that cannot be changed through the web interface can usually be changed using the GAST application.
+Many GeoNetwork System configuration parameters can be changed using the web interface.
+Database parameters can be changed using the GAST application.

 .. important:: Configuration of these parameters is critically important for a proper functioning of the GeoNetwork catalogue in an operational context.
 Failing to